zaimabdullah/laravel-social-media-website/NOTE_ME.md

 In one of video before this MAYBE video 42. as it related to DOM manipulation, he add "ext-dom": "" inside composer.json, now he add "*" in it.

+Just watch the video,

+for laravel, need to run 'npm run build' for prod, but in VPS(cmd of hosting), this npm is not-avail, they dont have nodejs or something like that, so one way to do that is, run 'npm run build' in local, check your .gitignore file must have /public/build folder as one of the ignore files from commit.
+Remove them from .gitignore, then commit into private repo github.
+Now in VPS, can just git pull them, DONE.

+But when implement cicd pipelines with GitHub actions, better not do that ways.

+'npm run build'/'npm' is avail within a Runner server through GitHub actions.
+So, just run 'npm run build' within Runner server then copy that into main hosting server. + every push of commit to github will auto-reflect into deploy project.

+This video teach how to deploy this project into hostinger using
+1. manual style
+2. GitHub actions style

+- Add register url link inside 'Login'.

+#### Make Git Commit
+Commit all updated files into git with comment "Fix UI bugs in dark mode in group and user view".